Linaro/website/_posts/current/blog/2020-05-07-linaro-engineering-highlights-april-2020-new-version-2.md

 ### LTP (Linux Test Project)

-{% include image.html path="/assets/images/content/CORE ENG.svg" class="medium-inline left" alt="CORE ENG.svg" %}
+{% include image.html path="/assets/images/content/core-eng.jpg" class="medium-inline left" alt="core-eng.jpg" %}

 Linaro had been asked by the Members to work on the Linux Test Project (aka LTP) and enhance it to cover all the syscalls in the Linux Kernel.
 With best effort staffing, work had been progressing slowly.
 In January, Viresh Kumar (KWG) was able to take up this work and put in a sustained effort, quickly closing the gap and adding support for the following syscalls: